ksstanfield/PythonProjects/README.md

 # PythonProjects
-A collection of python projects I have completed.
+A collection of python projects I have completed to showcase skills including app development, data clearning, data collection, and web scraping.